maciejkorzen/miniature-bassoon/README.md

 You can generate some tests in advance and give them to HR.
 They will print them and hand them out to candidates when they arrive.

 # Limitations
-Remeber that this test generator is not a ultimate solution for testing candidates!
+Remember that this test generator is not a ultimate solution for testing candidates!
 It only helps in efficient way to do basic technical screening process.

 # Structure of questions database